 Public libraries in Victoria (except the State Library, Vision Australia Library, and Mechanics' Institute libraries) are owned and operated by the relevant council or through a regional library corporation, Myli - My Community Library Ltd, or Your Library Ltd.

 Libraries are no longer a place just for borrowing books.
-They are places where the community can access e-resources, wifi, computers, meeting rooms, art spaces, and a plethora of diverse child, youth and adult programs.
+They are places where the community can access e-resources, wifi, computers, meeting rooms, art spaces, and diverse child, youth, and adult programs.
 Public libraries are vibrant community hubs that provide all Victorians universal access to information.
-They offer a safe space for social interaction, digital connection, lifelong learning and rich cultural experiences.
+They offer a safe space for social interaction, digital connection, lifelong learning, and rich cultural experiences.

 Our public library funding programs include:

 - The Public Libraries Funding Program provides annual funding for library operations.

 - The Living Libraries Infrastructure Program provides funding for public library infrastructure projects.

 - The Premiers' Reading Challenge Book Fund provides funding for the purchase of books and other materials to support children and young people undertaking the annual Premiers' Reading Challenge.